In our study Romans chapter four, we look at justification by faith. We will see that this is the way it has been since the calling of Avraham.

 The reason the promise is based on trusting is so that it may come as God's free gift, a promise that can be relied on by all the seed, not only those who live within the framework of the Torah, but also those with the kind of trust Avraham had - Avraham avinu for all of us.

 We are one with God's people (Israel) because of this promise.
 Both Jews and Gentiles share the promise by faith.

 There is a big difference between wages and credit in accounting.
 Wages are payments that are received based on your physical efforts while a credit to your account does not require your own efforts.
-Abraham simply believed God and so it did not require any work on his part.
+Avraham simply believed God and so it did not require any work on his part.
 Therefore, his righteousness was credited to him as a gift.

-If we believe that Jesus died for our sins and was raised from the dead by God, we will have righteousness with God.
+If we believe that Yeshua died for our sins and was raised from the dead by God, we will have righteousness with God.
 Justification is where the one that has the right and authority to make a decision about guilt declares that the accused is not guilty.
 It is like being charged for a crime, going to court, and being found not guilty.